yandex/zero-downtime-migrations/README.rst

 ----------
 We face such a problem - performing some django migrations (such as add column with default value) lock the table on read/write, so its impossible for our services to work properly during this periods.
-It can be acceptable on rather small tables (less than million rows), but even on them it can be painfull if services is high loaded.
+It can be acceptable on rather small tables (less than million rows), but even on them it can be painful if service is high loaded.
-But we have a lot of tables with more than 50 millions rows, and applying migrations on such table lock it for more than an hour, which is totally unacceptable.
-Also during this time consuming operations migration rather often fail because of different errors (such as TimeoutError) and we have to start it from scratch or run sql manually thought psql and when fake migration.
+But we have a lot of tables with more than 50 millions rows, and applying migrations on such a table lock it for more than an hour, which is totally unacceptable.
+Also, during this time consuming operations, migration rather often fail because of different errors (such as TimeoutError) and we have to start it from scratch or run sql manually thought psql and when fake migration.

-So in the end we have an idea of writing this package so it can prevent long locks on table and also provide more stable migration process which can be continue if operation fall for some reason.
+So in the end we have an idea of writing this package so it can prevent long locks on table and also provide more stable migration process which can be continued if operation fall for some reason.

 Installation
 ------------